p-lleonart/website-from-scratch/src/modules/database/README.md

 ### Create a model

-You need to create a directory named `models` and you create a new file containing your model in it.
+You need to create a directory named `src/app/models` and you create a new file containing your model in it.

 Example:
 <pre>post.ts</pre>